How to Connect Software Without APIs

 However, while direct database connections offer a straightforward integration path, they come with important security considerations.
 It's essential to use secure connection protocols like SSL/TLS to protect data in transit and to restrict database access using strong credentials and network access controls.
 Limiting user permissions and creating database views can help ensure that only the necessary data is exposed to the receiving system, reducing the risk of unauthorized access.

-In some scenarios, direct database connections may not be possible—perhaps due to strict security policies, technical limitations, or the risk of impacting the performance of the source system.
-In these cases, alternative integration methods such as screen scraping (extracting data from web pages or UI screens) or middleware solutions (which act as a thin wrapper between systems) can be used to bridge the gap.
-These approaches allow businesses to connect systems and automate workflows even when direct access to the database isn't feasible.
+In some scenarios, direct database connections may not be possible — perhaps due to strict security policies, technical limitations, or the risk of impacting the performance of the source system.
+In these cases, alternative integration methods such as screen scraping or middleware solutions can be used to bridge the gap.

 Option 1: Wait for an Official API